|

 But...You can control the conditioning plan.
 You can control the physical and mental preparation.

 1. A strong athlete will learn more quickly.
 The limiting factor when learning many skills is going to be strength.
-Don't make strength the reason your kids don't pick up skills.
+Don't make strength the reason your athletes don't pick up skills.

 3. A strong athlete will tend to stay healthier.
-Whether it fewer crashes because the athlete can keep his or her body in control, or nagging injuries that can be prevented with a balanced conditioning plan, strong balanced athletes are less likely to miss time due to injury.
-Balance means the body doesn't have weak links--you can't always tell by looking.
+Whether it be fewer crashes because the athlete can keep his or her body in control, or reducing nagging injuries that can be prevented with a balanced conditioning plan, strong balanced athletes are less likely to miss time due to injury.
+Having balance in the body means that the body doesn't have weak links.
+You can't always see it unless you are trained to do so.

 4. A strong athlete has less fear.
 Many cases of fear are due to a deep-seeded understanding that the body isn't quite strong enough to handle the skills being attempted.
 By strengthening the body and gaining experience in the positions demanded, fear is reduced.

-Any conditioning program worth it's weight includes a flexibility component as well.
-Flexibility is also about more than just 'looks.'
+Flexibility is also about more than just hitting 180 on that leap.
 Flexibility and mobility need to be addressed separately.
 Mobility is how the joints move.
-Flexibility is the range they can get to.
+Flexibility is the range the body parts can get to.
 Both are important for gymnasts.
 Depending on the gymnast's age and body type, different flexibility and mobility issues need to be addressed.
 I can offer plans to cover all needs.

 1. A more flexible gymnast learns skills faster.
 If the athlete's body can easily attain the positions needed, the skill becomes much more achievable and consistent.

 3. A more balanced flexible gymnast stays healthier.
 More is not always better.
 There is an optimal level of how flexible a gymnast needs to be since stability and flexibility are usually two sides of the same coin.
 We don't want to sacrifice stability in the pursuit of extreme flexibility.
-We do want to maintain balance in the body, both with left/right side and with upper and lower body.
+Meeting in the middle tends to work best.
+We want to maintain balance within the body as well, both with left/right side and with upper and lower body.
+The more out of balance a body becomes the more prone to injury.
+That's why it's critical to have a general program to address all joints as well as both "good side" and "bad side" splits.

-If you prefer, you can submit a request for an email price quote for plan construction for your gym or athlete.
+If you prefer, you can submit a request for an email price quote for plan construction for your gym, yourself or for an athlete.
 Simply fill out the form below to get started.
 We never use your information for anything but the follow up quote.

-Did you know that young kids can get hernias and diastasis recti?
-Pelvic floor issues often develop in the tweens and teens.
-The deep core system and the pelvic floor are important parts of our core's overall functioning, and if we don't address these muscles, we are leaving lots of strength on the table.
+Did you know that young kids as well as women and men who have never had children can get hernias and diastasis recti?
+Furthermore, pelvic floor issues often develop in the tweens and teens.
+The deep core system and the pelvic floor are important parts of our core's overall functioning, and if we don't address these muscles, we are leaving lots of core strength on the table.
 Not to mention, issues like these can cause many young woment to leave sports altogether.
 What a tragedy!